Red Sox sign utilityman Marwin González to 1-year deal

-FORT MYERS, Fla.
-(AP) The Boston Red Sox finalized their $3 million, one-year contract with switch-hitting utilityman Marwin Gonzalez on Wednesday, two weeks after reaching an agreement subject to a physical.
+FORT MYERS, Fla. — The Boston Red Sox finalized their one-year, $3 million contract with switch-hitting utilityman Marwin Gonzalez, two weeks after reaching an agreement subject to a physical.

 To make room for him on the roster, the team designated right-hander Marcus Walden for assignment.